mangabe16/Authorship-Attribution/README_P5.txt

 ## Project Log
-04/27 - G.A - Acquired new corpus, scrubbed it on Lexos, uploaded the original file to new GitHub repo, began first commits 04/30 - G.A - Processed corpus on Lexos, altered introdution section, read new files
+04/27 - G.A - Acquired new corpus, scrubbed it on Lexos, uploaded the original file to new GitHub repo, began first commits 04/30 - G.A - Processed corpus on Lexos, altered introdution section, read new files 05/01 - G.A - Changes to general text of some cells in the notebook 05/03 - G.A - Final changes to entire notebook to acommodate for new corpus

 ## Requirements
 - Python 3.x